SAG-GithubApprentice/Project_2/README.md

 ## Overview

 The Tech Stock Performance Prediction Project is at the forefront of financial technology, applying advanced machine learning techniques to forecast the performance of key semiconductor stocks: AMD, Intel, and Nvidia.
 By comparing these forecasts with the performance of the semiconductor ETF, SOXX, we aim to uncover actionable insights into the semiconductor industry's future trends.
-This project, spearheaded by Sergio Garzon, Chris Alvarez, and Todd Snyder, combines in-depth feature extraction with state-of-the-art predictive models within a compressed timeline, supported by edX and IBM's digital learning platforms.
+This project, spearheaded by Sergio Garzon, Chris Alvarez, and Todd Snyder, combines in-depth feature extraction with state-of-the-art predictive models within a compressed timeline supported by edX.

 ### Prerequisites